jbcodeforce/java-studies/docs/quarkus.md

 CMD ["mvn", "compile", "quarkus:dev"]
 ```

-And then start it, this way:
+And then start it, by mounting the .m2 maven repository.

 ```shell
 docker build -f Dockerfile-dev -t tmp-builder .